robusta-dev/robusta/docs/configuration/alertmanager-integration/kube-prometheus-stack.rst

 Configure Push Integration
 ============================

-You must inform the AlertManager about Robusta using a `Kubernetes Secret <https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/alerting.md#managing-alertmanager-configuration>`_.
+The AlertManager must be informed about Robusta using a `Kubernetes Secret <https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/alerting.md#managing-alertmanager-configuration>`_.
 The Prometheus Operator will pass this secret to AlertManager, which will then push alerts to Robusta by webhook.

-To configure it, you must add a receiver and route to AlertManger's configuration.
+To configure it, you must add a receiver and route to AlertManager's configuration.

-Copy the below configuration and place it in the appropriate Kubernetes Secret.
+Copy the configuration below and place it in the appropriate Kubernetes Secret.

 .. include:: ./_alertmanager-config.rst